iamthomaspruyn/AI-for-Toxicology/README.md

 ## AI Disclosure

 AI tools were used as coding assistance for formatting, refactoring support, and documentation drafting.
-All model design, experiment choices, and final validation decisions were reviewed and controlled by the project team.
+All initial code implementations, model design, experiment choices, and final validation decisions were human-made by the project team.